Downybrook Nature Reserve, formerly Eldrett Bird Conservation Area

 |Downybrook Nature Reserve (Parking Lot & west-side trail)|

 |Downybrook Nature Reserve (east side trail)|

 Trail Distance: It depends on the trails sections, anywhere from a short distance to 3.5 miles or more if you cover all sections on either side of the road.

 Pets Allowed: Yes.
 Clean up after them.

 Built on Former Railroad Bed: No.

-Special Instructions/Information: Watch for trails that continue onto neighbor’s private property, at one point there are trail markers that say “Boundary”.
+Special Instructions/Information: On the parking lot side watch for trails that continue onto neighbor’s private property, at one point there are trail markers that say “Boundary”.

 For More Information and Trail Maps: Ontario Bays Initiative, Inc.